 6. Canada has the longest coastline of any country.

-It stretches over 202,080 kilometers (125,570 miles) and is dotted with rugged cliffs, picturesque fjords, and sandy beaches.
+Canada's coastline stretches over 202,080 kilometers (125,570 miles) and is dotted with rugged cliffs, picturesque fjords, and sandy beaches, making it an ideal destination for a special escape.

 7. Hockey is Canada's national winter sport.